finos/common-domain-model/documentation/source/documentation.rst

 The data and proces model definitions of the CDM are systematically translated into executable code using purpose-built code generation technology.
 The CDM executable code is available in a number of modern, widely adopted and freely available programming languages and is systematically distributed as part of the CDM release.

-The code generation process is based on the Rosetta DSL and is further described in the `Code Generation Section`_, including an up-to-date `list of available languages <https://docs.rosetta-technology.io/dsl/codegen-readme.html#what-code-generators-are-available>`_.
+The code generation process is based on the Rosetta DSL and is further described in the `Code Generation Section`_, including an up-to-date `list of available languages`_.
 Support for further languages can be added as required by market participants.

 Scope
 ^^^^^